LightslicerGP/LightslicerGP/README.md

 <details>
   <summary>Recent GitHub Activity</summary>

-1. Working on website
+1. Youtube videos
-2. number 4
+2. Working on discord bot
-3. number 1
+3. Working on website
 4. number 5
-5. number 3
+5. number 4

 </details>
 <br>
 If there is any files you see that you like, feel free to use them how you will!
-Any files in any folders in this github page are just experimental and temporary, so they arent fo actual use.
+Any files in any folders in this github page are just experimental and temporary, so they arent for actual use.